 Forest Plan Revision

-The public is invited to provide feedback on the Need to Change document:
+The public is invited to the Public Meeting on the Forest Plan Revision:

 For more information regarding forest plan revisions visit the Pacific Southwest Region’s planning website.
 The contacts for the Sierra National Forest are:

 The Sierra National Forest is one of eight national forests that were selected as “early adopters” meaning they will be the first to revise their land management plans using the new National Forest System Planning Rule, completed in 2012.
 The planning rule provides the framework for Forest Service land management plans across the nation.

 The Sierra National Forest is revising its Forest Plan using the new Forest Service Planning Rule.
 The forest has also developed a Collaboration and Communication Plan to provide clear, consistent, and easily implementable guidance for Forest staff to involve the interested public, California Native American Tribes, public agencies and elected officials in the Forest Plan revision process.
 Interested parties are encouraged to learn more by visiting and participating in Our Forest Place, an online community to encourage collaboration.
 The public can also view and comment on the Sierra National Forest’s current Topic Papers which offer a review of current trends and conditions and is located on the Living Assessment site - a wiki-based Assessment that allows individuals to help write content.

 The Living Assessment is a tool to gather and display information about the current condition and trends.
 Sierra National Forest Topic Papers are located on the Living Assessment site.
 Public feedback is encouraged and welcomed.

 Individuals interested in forests and land management in California are invited to join this online community where they can blog, get involved in discussion forums, share data, post videos, or be part of an interest group.

 1991 Sierra National Forest Management Plan

 2004 Sierra National Forest Management Plan ROD